IzzySoft/DBAHelper/doc/readme.txt

   Script               | Intention
   ---------------------+-------------------------------------------------------
+  ExportOracleDB       | Wrapper to EXP for full DB export with default
+                       | parameters (overwrite on command line) and optional
+		       | compression of the resulting dump file
   Generate_createdb.sh | Reverse engineer the database creation script from a
                        | running instance (configuration within the script)
   analobj.sh           | Analyzes Objects for a given schema and outputs an